-- 1. Explain all living things are made of cells with similar properties - 2.
-Demonstrate how DNA codes the information responsible for creating all living systems and can be passed on from parent to offspring - 3.
-Develop a model in which they identify and describe the relevant parts (e.g., organ system, organs) and processes of body systems in multicellular organisms - 4.
-Explain how organisms use feedback mechanisms to maintain internal conditions - 5.
-List, define, and discuss the characteristics common to all living things - 6.
+- 1. Develop a model in which they identify and describe the relevant parts (e.g., organ system, organs) and processes of body systems in multicellular organism - 2. .Give an example of feedback mechanisms explain how it maintains internal conditions - 3.
+List, define, and discuss the characteristics common to all living things - 4.
 Demonstrate proper use of the microscope